Welcome to Georgetown University!

 Location: Car Barn Patio, 3520 Prospect Street, N.W. (corner of 36th and Prospect Streets)

 All graduate students and graduate faculty are invited to attend the Graduate Student Welcome BBQ and Organization Fair (with free drinks and food for all graduate students!).
-For entry please bring your GOCard and a government-issued ID (or passport) showing your date of birth (if you wish to drink alcohol).
+For entry, please bring your GOCard and a government-issued photo ID (or passport) showing your date of birth (if you wish to drink alcohol).